 Please see our list of frequently asked questions for home loan and asset finance customers, designed to help you navigate the financial assistance options that may be available to you.

-FAQs for home loan customers
+FAQs about financial difficulty for home loan customers

 Facing hard times and becoming aware of a changing situation or increasing difficulty is the first important step that you can take.

-We understand that the impacts of COVID-19 has been significant, and it is an extremely tough for many people.
 If you notify us of your changing circumstances, we aim to work with you side by side to help you understand your options.

 To do this, we will need to understand your unique situation to be able to consider your hardship request and discuss your options.